silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

 Creates or updates composite glyphs in a UFO based on an external text file of definitions.
-The syntax for these definitions is described in [composite.md](composite.md).
+The syntax for these definitions *not* the same as that described in [composite.md](composite.md).
+It uses the [GlyphConstruction syntax](https://github.com/typemytype/GlyphConstruction).

 Example usage: